pramodit/TicTacToe/README.md

 # TicTacToe
-Clean Architecture with RxJava, MVP and Dependency Injection via Dagger2
+Simulates TicTacToe game with Clean Architecture with RxJava, MVP and Dependency Injection via Dagger2